Stripe has been praised by many as the safest way to accept online payments. But for what type of business is Stripe safe?

 Here are the best ways to avoid being shut down:

 If you run an online business, then you need a merchant account.

 Doesn’t matter if you’re high-risk, low-risk, or medium-risk.
-You need a merchant account that matches your business.
+You need a merchant account that matches your business model and supports your merchant category code.
 This is the only way to operate without worry.

 Keep Chargebacks Low

-In order to avoid getting your account shut down by Stripe, keep your chargeback rates low, maintain strong customer service and provide accurate information when registering your business with Stripe.
+If you want to keep using Stripe, then keep your chargeback rates low, maintain strong customer service, and provide accurate information when registering your business with Stripe.

-Chargebacks might sound impossible to manage, but they totally are and there are companies that can help.
+Chargebacks might sound impossible to manage, but there are companies that can help.
 Up the ante with your customer support and entice customers to make returns instead.
 That’s one of the best ways to mitigate chargebacks.